Introduction¶

 For example, a company can have a Component Library for the basic Widgets for all its products (generic widgets for all smart devices), and create other industry-specific Libraries (smart-home specific, smart-watch specific, etc.) containing only a few extra Widgets and Components.

-The built-in Widgets of LVGL are also considered a Component Library
+The built-in Widgets of LVGL are considered the core Component Library

 which is